Diwch-code/Digit/README.md

 # Digit_modo
+##french
+le bot pour la modération d'un serveur discord (Par la Bot Factory)
+##english
-the bot to the modération of a discord server
+the bot to the modération of a discord server (by the Bot Factory)